Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 From the UK via Germany to Sweden

-This is one of the options after making the crossing from the UK to the continent to travel further to Sweden from Germany, with one of the crossings leaving from Rostock, Travemünde, Kiel, or Sassnitz to Sweden.
-There are some pretty quick ferries, that will take you in just 2,5 hours from Germany to the Southern tip of Sweden like the Sassnitz to Trelleborg ferry service.
-Or you can travel a bit longer by ferry to for example Gothenborg via Kiel.
+This is one option after crossing from the UK to the continent to travel further to Sweden from Germany, with one of the crossings leaving from Rostock, Travemünde, Kiel, or Sassnitz to Sweden.
+Some quick ferries will take you just 2,5 hours from Germany to the Southern tip of Sweden, like the Sassnitz to Trelleborg ferry service.
+Or you can travel a bit longer by ferry to, for example, Gothenborg via Kiel.
 This route is a 15,5 hour night crossing on a cruise ferry which lots of entertainment, restaurants, and comfort to start your journey.

 You can also choose to travel from the UK and Germany via Denmark to Sweden with the Puttgarden-Rodby ferry service and then the Sontbridge from Copenhagen to Malmo or the Helsingor-Helsingborg ferry connection.